 “Barbara, when you’re on patrol you can’t always be in a safe position,” Mattis told CNN correspondent Barbara Starr.
 “The lads know they’re not part of a life insurance corporation.
 They’re trained for this, and they go out and they do their job the best they can.”

 Asked about reports that the Turkish government has requested his dismissal, McGurk brushed them off as “tactical differences,” praising Turkey as a strategic ally and adding that “we cannot defeat ISIS without Turkey.”

 He did say that the US will “never work with the Assad regime” in Syria, however.

-Posted by Jim W. Dean, Managing Editor on May 20, 2017, With 2579 Reads Filed under WarZone.
+Posted by Jim W. Dean, Managing Editor on May 20, 2017, With 2597 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.